If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Cracked Heels

-Most importantly, seek professional help if unsure how to proceed in treating cracked heels.
-A podiatrist will help you with any questions or information needed.
+If you are unsure how to proceed in treating cracked heels, seek guidance from a podiatrist.
+Your doctor will help you with any questions or information you may need.

 If you have any questions, please feel free to contact our office located in Louisville, KY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.